AdobeDocs/campaign.en/help/v8/start/design-queries.md

 ## Step 4 - Filter data {#step-4---filter-data}

-The query editor lets you filter data to refine your search.

-The filters offered depend on the table which the query concerns.
+The query editor allows you to filter data to narrow down your results.
+The available filters depend on the table you are querying.

 ![](assets/query_editor_nveau_09.png)

-Once you select the **[!UICONTROL Filtering conditions]** you will access the **[!UICONTROL Target elements]** section: this lets you define how to filter the data to collect.
+After selecting **[!UICONTROL Filtering conditions]**, the **[!UICONTROL Target elements]** section opens.
+Here, you can define the rules for filtering the data to be collected.

-* To create a new filter, select the fields, operators and values required for creating the formula to be verified in order for data to be selected.
-You can also combine several conditions as detailed  [on this page](filter-conditions.md).
+* To create a new filter, choose the fields, operators, and values needed to build the condition.
+You can also combine multiple conditions, as explained [on this page](filter-conditions.md).

-* To use previously saved filters, open the drop-down list by clicking the **[!UICONTROL Add]** button, click **[!UICONTROL Predefined filter]** and select the one you want.
+* To reuse an existing filter, click the **[!UICONTROL Add]** button, select **[!UICONTROL Predefined filter]** and choose the filter you want.

   ![](assets/query_editor_15.png)

-* The filters created in the **[!UICONTROL Generic query editor]** are available in other query applications and vice versa.
-To save a filter, click the **[!UICONTROL Save]** icon.
+Filters created in the **[!UICONTROL Generic query editor]** can be reused in other query applications, and the reverse is also true.
+To save a filter for later use, click the **[!UICONTROL Save]** icon.

   >[!NOTE]
   >